 Jesus sounds here like one suffering from a case of unrequited love.
-I imagine a young man showing up on a blind date, flowers in hand, only to be stung by the disappointed look in his date’s eyes!
+I imagine a young man showing up on a blind date, flowers in hand, only to be stung by the disappointed look in his date’s eyes when she opens the door to recieve him!
 He speaks here of his pain from a particular soul’s indifference, but He might well feel that way about any of us!

 This can also be seen in Christ’s words to Saint Faustina a few years later, in 1937, when He complained about others’ indifference in receiving Him in Holy Communion: “My daughter, write that it pains Me very much when religious souls receive the Sacrament of Love merely out of habit, as if they did not distinguish this food.
 I find neither faith nor love in their hearts.
 I go to such souls with great reluctance.
 It would be better if they did not receive me” (from St. Faustina’s Diary, Entry 1288).